- Why Southern Title?

 - Regulatory Compliance

-BUREAU OF CONSUMER FINANCIAL PROTECTION (BCFP)
+CONSUMER FINANCIAL PROTECTION BUREAU (CFPB)

 The new regulations change the processes most buyers and sellers have grown accustomed to when buying, selling, and refinancing real estate for more than 30 years.
 They also increased regulations geared toward lenders and settlement service providers, including title companies, who gather information from buyers and sellers, conduct title searches, prepare documents, conduct real estate closings and issue title insurance policies.
 Since the passage of Dodd-Frank, Southern Title has worked diligently to understand the law, develop policies and procedures to ensure compliance with the new regulations, and educate our customers about how the changes will impact them.